Mera (character): DC Rebirth

 Mera remains comatose for ten months, during which time Vulko, acting as regent, is unable to govern as he lacks legitimacy, being merely Mera's fiancé rather than her husband.
 Without Mera to force the issue, her counselors neglect the Ninth Tride, currently wracked by a mystery epidemic.
 This abandonment by the authorities fuels resentment and allows the returned Ocean Master to recruit followers and stir up discontent among the people with impunity.
 Vulko attempts to carry out Mera's recorded instructions, however, the other monarchs refuse to come to Atlantis unless invited by Mera.
 Vulko sets a date for him to marry the still unconscious Mera, as the monarchs will be required to attend a royal wedding.
 The day before the wedding, Mera regains consciousness and orders the entire Windowhood arrested without charge to prevent their interference.
 At the ceremony, Mera reveals to the assembled monarchs that she is awake and announces her plan to end the monarchies.
 Orm, present in his capacity as King of Dagon, orders his fleet to attack Atlantis.

 Orm and his forces are stopped by Aquaman, assisted by the Justice league and the Sea gods.
 Following this, Mera finally embraces her daughter, as she and Arthur settle down in Amnesty Bay.
 Soon afterwards Mera and Arthur marry in the presence of their family and friends, in what was originally planned as a welcome back party for her.

 Following the abolition of the monarchy, Arthur and Mera intended to hold themselves apart from Atlantis to allow the city to govern itself, but they were forced to intervene when the Frost King's forces attacked the city during what was intended to be their honeymoon.
 Arthur journeyed into the city's heating vents to meet with the Fire Trolls who lived in the tunnels below Atlantis, hoping they could be an ally against the Frost King.
 Originally Mera agreed to stay behind to guard Andy but quickly followed him, arriving in time to save Arthur from a Fire Troll with a hydrokinetic attack.
 The Trolls were in awe of this and swore loyalty to her.
-With her army of Fire Trolls, Mera and Arthur defeated the ice creatures attacking Atlantis.
+With her army of Fire Trolls, Mera and Arthur defeat the ice creatures attacking Atlantis.

-Dark Nights: Metal

-During the "Dark Nights: Metal" storyline, Mera was abducted by a Dark Multiverse variant of Batman called Drowned and plotted to control Amnesty Bay.
-When Aquaman confronted Drowned, he found that she turned Mera into a gargantuan hammerhead shark/crab/octopus hybrid sea monster.